jakenash12/Aus-Invasions-2023-Course/Aus23_18SPipeline.md

-# Australia NSF Course 2023 16S Data Analysis Pipeline
+# Australia NSF Course 2023 18S Data Analysis Pipeline
-This is a set of scripts to analyze 16S metabarcoding data (amplified with modified primer pair 515F and 806R from Cregger et al 2018) using QIIME2.
+This is a set of scripts to analyze 18S metabarcoding data (amplified with primer pair WANDA and AML2) using QIIME2.
 These scripts were written to run on the Purdue ANVIL cluster using QIIME2 with the q2cli version 2023.7.0 that is available as a module on the cluster.

 ## Setup of environment and downloads
 ### Code to run at beginning of every session